MSUSEL/msusecl-pique-data/README.md

 PG_USERNAME=<your username>
 PG_PASS=<your password>
 ```
-Note that you may need to adjust your settings to make these environment variables persistent between sessions.
+*Note: extra steps may be required to make these environment variables persistent between sessions.
-You may also need to start your IDE from a terminal session depending on your system configuration.
+You may also need to start your IDE from a terminal session depending on your system configuration.*

 3. Pass the String `"persistent"` as the `dbContext` parameter for relevant methods.
 It is recommended to store this
 as a static constant, in a properties file, or in some sort of credential injection service.

 If you would like a graphical program to explore the NVD Mirror, [pgadmin](https://www.pgadmin.org/) and
 [adminer](https://www.adminer.org/) are free, open source RDBMS programs that provide an intuitive,
-graphical environment.
+graphical environments.

 ### Local NVD Mirror